 Discussions have so far included the potential creation of an AML enforcement agency at EU level, with direct powers of intervention at the state level, as well as the use of ‘regulations’ – EU created rules with direct force in member states – as opposed to ‘directives’, which allow governments to transpose their requirements into national laws in their own way, over a longer period of time.

 This would be a major change in approach for the EU, who, over the past thirty years, have relied on a succession of directives – known as Anti-Money Laundering Directives (AMLD) to drive their AML strategy.
-But what exactly are these ‘AMLD’?
+But what exactly are these ‘AMLD’, and what do you need to know about AML history?

 The scale of the problem – and the need for action – were also recognized at a global level, too; the UN had agreed its ‘Convention Against Illicit Traffic in Narcotic Drugs and Psychotropic Substances (‘the Vienna Convention’) in December 1988, and in July 1989, the G7 group of leading industrialized nations, joined by the President of the Commission, had created the Financial Action Task Force (FATF) as an international standard-setter on AML.